abur3460/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    adaptive uses set layouts for certain screen sizes, responsive changes to fit the screen regardless of what size it is.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first means to design an entire website, application, etc. with the mobile view in mind, and expanding to desktop later.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Sets font size to 10px;

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing lets you create css with a unique set of rules and new usable features.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I love mixins, they make my life a lot easier.
+I am struggling grasping nesting fully, and being able to quickly see what is nested.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.